ejnshtein/nyaasi-bot/readme.md

 Type in any chat **@nyaasi_bot** and it will work!*

-*Telegram inline results is 50, be carefull.
+*Telegram inline results limit is 50, be carefull.